Sir Sydney James Gammell

 On his demobilisation in 1919, Sydney returned to his family at Countesswells and to the management of his remaining estates, he was a good and knowledgeable landlord, and popular with his tenants, but finance was a continual problem, and maintenance and improvement of farm buildings a constant worry.
 He took in hand the tenancy of one farm, Longside, on the Countesswells Estate, and for several years farmed it with modern methods, including the use of an early Fordson Tractor, which entirely eliminated the need for horses, an innovation almost unheard of in those days.
 He also built a silo for the storage of fodder, another experiment far in advance of its time.

-It should here be mentioned that in 1905, Sydney had purchased one of the very first cars made by Rolls-Royce.
-This was a 10 H.P.
-2 cylinder model, of which only a very few were made, and was one of the 26 experimental cars made by the firm before they went into full production of the Silver Ghost.
-The registration number was SU 13, and she was always referred to as 'Sue'.
-This car served him well for a full fifteen years, and ran well over 100,000 miles,
+Sydney was an enthusiast for motoring.
+In 1904 Sydney bought an Argyll (right), but he sold this car in 1907 and bought in its place one of the very first cars made by Rolls-Royce.
+This was a 10 HP 2 cylinder model, of which only a very few were made, and was one of the 26 experimental cars made by the firm before they went into full production of the Silver Ghost.
+The registration number of both cars was SU-13.

-including many pre-war tours of England - quite a hazardous undertaking in those days of unsurfaced roads, and little or no garage facilities.
+The Rolls-Royce served him well for a full thirteen years, and ran well over 100,000 miles, including many pre-war tours of England - quite a hazardous undertaking in those days of unsurfaced roads, and little or no garage facilities.
 In 1920 Sydney presented this old car to Rolls Royce driving it down to Derby with his daughter Finella.
 It was preserved at the Rolls Royce works for many years and put on show quite frequently.
 In the late 1960s Rolls Royce placed it on indefinite loan with the Lord Montague Motor Museum at Beaulieu in Hampshire.
 It now belongs to Bentley motors.
+A modern photograph of that car, together with many of his children, was taken in 1976.
+See here.

 In the 1920s as agriculture continued depressed and unremunerative, Sydney's finances suffered further.
 He was not basically a man of business or financially shrewd, so the estates prospered less than might otherwise have been the case, and his factors Davidson and Garden of Aberdeen were not of great help either.
 The farms on the estate of Ardiffery were gradually sold off, and the estate of Countesswells itself put up for sale in 1926.
 No satisfactory offer however was received, so Sydney built - and largely designed - a charming house of five bedrooms, which he called Netherton Lodge, on a site not far from the South Drive gates of Countesswells.
 This house was modern compared with Countesswells, which had only switched from paraffin lamps to electricity (a private plant) in about 1924, and had no central heating of any sort.
 Countesswells House was let and the estate transferred to a trust, run by Sydney's two eldest sons, and his eldest daughter's husband.
 After a couple of years at Netherton Lodge, however, this house was again found too expensive, and Sydney and his wife moved into the town of Aberdeen, and eventually settled at 68 Gladstone Place, a small terraced town house, unpretentious, but at least convenient to amenities, and perhaps more suitable to the 'over 60s'.